MartinKuna-Lab/KELVIN-S3/README.md

-KELVIN S3 is an ESP32-S3 based industrial cooling controller for compressor radiators and multi-fan cooling systems.
-It combines staged fan control, rotation logic, spray support, reverse handling, pump/flap coordination, safety interlocks, and a Web UI with JSON diagnostics into a service-friendly machine control platform.

-# KELVIN S3 — Industrial Cooling Controller (ESP32-S3)
+# KELVIN S3 v1.5.0 — Industrial Cooling Controller Platform (ESP32-S3)

-**KELVIN S3** is an industrial-oriented control system for compressor cooling and multi-fan radiator management, built on the **ESP32-S3** platform.
+**KELVIN S3** is an ESP32-S3 based industrial cooling controller platform for compressor radiators, multi-fan cooling systems, and service-oriented machine cooling automation.

-It is designed for real machine cooling applications where simple thermostat logic is not enough.
+It is designed for real industrial applications where simple thermostat logic is not enough.
-The goal is straightforward: **stable thermal control, predictable output behavior, clear diagnostics, and robust safety logic** for compressor rooms and similar industrial installations.
+The goal is clear: **stable thermal control, deterministic output behavior, robust safety handling, and transparent diagnostics** in real service conditions.

+---

+## What KELVIN S3 is

+KELVIN S3 is not a hobby cooling thermostat.
+It is a machine-oriented control platform intended for installations such as:

+- compressor cooling skids
+- multi-fan radiator assemblies
+- air coolers and industrial heat exchangers
+- systems with staged fan control
+- installations with reverse airflow / cleaning cycle
+- systems with alarm, unload, flap, pump, and auxiliary logic
+- service-friendly cooling systems with Web UI and diagnostics

+Typical deployment example:

+> **industrial radiator with 6 to 12 fans, staged cooling, reverse handling, pump/flap coordination, diagnostics, and expandable auxiliary logic**

+---

+## Version focus — v1.5.0

+**KELVIN S3 v1.5.0** reflects the current architecture direction of the project:

+- target platform is based on **ESP32-S3**
+- fan and output handling are organized around a **32-channel relay architecture**
+- **relays 1–24** are reserved for core internal system functions
+- **relays 25–32** are exposed as **AUX1–AUX8**
+- **adiabatic / spray cooling belongs to the main control logic**, not AUX
+- **AUX is a read-only reactive engine** based on exported internal values
+- Service UI includes a dedicated **AUX tab**

+This version is focused on maintaining a clear separation between:
+- **core machine cooling logic**
+- **safety and interlocks**
+- **service diagnostics**
+- **reactive auxiliary behavior**

 ---